In year fair access protocol - October 2023

-All admission authorities must have in place a fair access protocol under the School Standards and Framework Act 1998 agreed with the majority of schools in its area to ensure that – outside the normal admission round – unplaced children, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
+All local authorities must have in place a fair access protocol under the School Standards and Framework Act 1998 agreed with the majority of schools in its area to ensure that – outside the normal admission round – unplaced children, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
 This includes admitting children to schools that are already full.
 The fair access protocol is triggered when an eligible child has not secured a place under in-year admission procedures.
-There is no duty for admission authorities to comply with parental preference when allocating places through the fair access protocol.

-Through the in-year fair access protocol the local authority ensures that no school, including those with places available, is asked to take a disproportionate number of children who have been excluded from other schools or who are experiencing difficulties due to challenging behaviour .
+Through the in-year fair access protocol the local authority will ensure that no school, including those with places available, is asked to take a disproportionate number of children who have been excluded from other schools or who are experiencing difficulties due to challenging behaviour.

-Along with devolved high needs funding and responsibility for alternative provision, the DIP protocol encourages schools to work together in partnership to improve behaviour, reduce exclusions, tackle persistent absence and to ensure children who are hard to place have appropriate provision.
+Along with devolved high needs funding and responsibility for alternative provision, existing protocols encourage schools to work together in partnership to improve behaviour, reduce exclusions, tackle persistent absence and to ensure children who are hard to place have appropriate provision.

-The county council has established an “alternative provision panel”, its remit being to ensure the successful placement of permanent exclusions and those requiring a return to mainstream education.
-This fair access Protocol will be used where schools cannot agree to admit a “hard to place child” through the locally established DIP and will ensure that decisions taken by officers as to the “identified school” are taken swiftly and based on data/information provided by the schools themselves.
+The county council has established an “alternative provision panel”, it’s remit being to ensure the successful placement of permanent exclusions and those requiring a return to mainstream education.

 Aims of the fair access protocol